 Always set a max CPC bid to ensure you don’t pay too much for any individual click.
 Although Google cautions against it, don’t worry about setting this bid too low to start.
 Try setting it at a percentage increase over your current bid of 20%-50%.
 If that works well, then leave that cap.
 If you’re not seeing the volume you’d like, increase the max CPC.

 Very few auctions will actually see 100% coverage anymore.
 So although you set a target to 100%, don’t be surprised or frustrated if you show up closer to 95% as a top achievable number.

 Always keep an eye on CPCs and performance outcomes to ensure this bidding strategy is achieving your goals before continuing with this strategy.

-Formerly cost per thousand Impressions (CPM), vCPM bidding is a display only bid strategy designed to let advertisers bid for impressions when your ad is shown in a viewable space.
+This is a Display-only bid strategy designed to let advertisers bid for impressions when your ad is shown in a viewable space.

 vCPM bidding is great if you’re working on expanding your brand coverage and simply want to get your message in front of a large group of people.

 There are a couple things to watch out for with vCPM bidding: frequency and placements.

 With this strategy, Google will look to maximize the number of viewable impressions your ad receives.
 When using this strategy with a finite audience, your chances of hitting a high frequency count for each user go up.